singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

 Let's name a fixed internal of time going-by as **ticking**, naming a pre-set-able event as **tick** which be called _**timer**_ in common, and  **timer** presents the algorithm.
 So let's start with the case with simple 2 wheels.

 #### ticking 0
-Assuming wo got a clean enviroment and doing nothing at ticking 0.
+Assuming we got a clean enviroment and doing nothing at ticking 0.
 ![](/img/timingwheels/ticking0.jpg)

 #### ticking 1